Tools, techniques, and initiatives that enable a

 training, and setting of continuous-improvement goals targeting safety metrics,

 such as OSHA reportable or lost-workday rates.
+SCADA -

 Supervisory Control And Data Acquisition - SCADA